roryk/junkdrawer/README.rst

 =================
 Takes a tracking file from Cuffcompare and a combined.gtf file from Cuffcompare and retains transcripts with a specified number of samples supporting evidence of the transcript.
+This also retains all transcripts that match the reference annotation.
 Useful for wiping out a lot of the junky partially-assembled transcripts that Cufflinks spits out.

 .. _BEDTools: http://code.google.com/p/bedtools/